Contra Dance Music: A Working Musician's Guide

 Accompaniment: the subtle energetics of accompaniment, from Mark Simos (Internet Archive version)

-Vamping - the absolute basics (examples based on the first chapter of Peter Barnes' book Interview with a vamper.)
+Vamping - the absolute basics (Internet Archive version) (examples based on the first chapter of Peter Barnes' book Interview with a vamper.)

 How to play contra dance percussion by Melissa Kacalanos.
 She expands on the basic "stupid jig rhythm" and "stupid reel rhythm."